kayac/ecspresso/README.md

 ## Quick Start

-Using ecspress, you can easily manage your existing/running ECS service by codes.
+Using ecspresso, you can easily manage your existing/running ECS service by codes.

 Try `ecspresso init` for your ECS service with option `--region`, `--cluster` and `--service`.